 (f) Bass Management Areas.
-In addition to the provisions of section 26-112-45 of the

-Regulations of Connecticut State Agencies, the following provisions shall apply in the following listed waters.
+In addition to the provisions of section 26-112-45, the following provisions shall apply in the following listed waters.
 For the purposes of this subsection, "slot limit lengths" are the lengths between which fish may not be retained.
 Measurements shall be from the tip of the snout to the end of the tail and all fish equal to or greater than the lower length limit and less than the upper length limit shall be released, without avoidable injury, to the waters from which taken.